Areas in development

 We’re setting up a development team to lead this work for us, and will publish more details about our programme of work in late 2018.

 Data for science and health

-We'll provide more details about our programme of work in early 2018, once the development team is up and running.
+We’ll publish more details about our programme of work once our development team have made recommendations.

 How we choose priority areas

 For something to become a priority area, we need to be sure that:

 - there’s a clear and compelling need for change